Minotaur and Little Nerkin: Production

 Films at 59 was responsible for the sound.
 The film is in CGI, and was produced in Softimage 3D and Photoshop 5.

-The film was included in the 2004 DVD Aardman Classics.
+The film was included in the Aardman Classics VHS and DVD from 2000.

 Critical reception

 On imdb, Minotaur and Little Nerkin received a rating of 4.4/10 from 94 users as of February 2016.

 Dr. Grob's Animation Review gave the film two stars out of five, saying whilst the film is "remarkable for its morbid humor and original technique, it is nonetheless an ugly and unfunny film, that fails to entertain, let alone impress the viewer."
 However, Aardman had included it on their compilation release of Aardman Classics, composed of some of their short films they consider to be classic.